When I first started reading what the medical medium had to say, I was really excited. And I’m still kind of enamored by it all.

-We are connection-centric beings who unconsciously absorb other people’s shit.
-Believe it.
-We are also diverse in our nutritional and emotional needs, and the amount of inner healing and re-parenting we need to do (check out the holistic psychologist on Instagram).
+We are also diverse in our nutritional and emotional needs, and the amount of inner healing and re-parenting we need to do.

 We all have diverse needs in relation to the energetic and emotional boundaries we have to set, too.

-If we come from families that had none, or family structures that are steered by abuse of power, this will be harder to do (There is no structure when an abuser is running the show – just fragmentation.)
+If we come from families that had none, or family structures that are steered by abuse of power, boundaries will be harder to set (There is no structure when an abuser is running the show – just fragmentation.)

 Suffice to say that all of these variables are going to affect your health.

-And consistently questioning how our experiences resonate within us – how they affect the health of our bodies and minds.
+Consistently questioning how our experiences resonate within us, how they affect the health of our bodies and minds, is key.

 Symptoms exist for a reason.
-It is imperative that we de-condition ourselves from believing that our depression and anxiety experiences are random.
+It is imperative that we de-condition ourselves from believing our inner experiences are random.

-Here are my suggestions for healing from anxiety and depression:
+All that said, here are my suggestions for healing from depression and anxiety:

 - Eat plant-based.
 Pay attention to how your body and mind feels after eating certain foods.

-- Learn how to be with your feelings and get curious about the source of them.
+- Learn how to be with your feelings.
+Get curious about the source of them.
 Question what they are trying to tell you about your inner and outer environment.
 Try automatic writing.
 Ask some questions of your higher self.
 There are no wrong answers or bad insights.
 It’s all information that can be useful to you.